 Some cards and entries specify that they win ties.
 This is most commonly found on Reactions that break the normal rules of Actions winning ties.
 These benefits are slightly less powerful than normal.
 If you dislike these effects and want to remove them as well, give such entries bonuses to dice number or level when performing a reroll as a result of a tie.

-These rules make miss-based defenses more powerful and somewhat de-emphasize Defense entries.
+These rules make Evasion-based defenses more powerful and somewhat de-emphasize Defense entries.
 For instance, you can expect shields to be more useful and armor to be a bit less useful by comparison.
 Likewise, Actions with low Hit/Inflict/Argue dice are less effective.
 Expect players to prefer high-accuracy, low-damage options.
 This can further increase the number of rounds needed to resolve scenarios.

 The game will take longer to play with these rules since additional rolls are required to determine the outcome of the same number of activities.
 This is the reason it is only recommended to use with smaller groups.